 FSTC candidates need to prove they have enough funds to support themselves and their families in Canada.
 You can get past this requirement only if-

 - You have a valid job offer from a Canadian employer, or

 - You are currently able to work legally in Canada

 For all other candidates, you need to provide proof of funds.
 The bigger is your family, the more funds you need to have.
 Here’s what will cost you based on your family size-

 - Free from debts

-You will need to provide proof of funds during the FSTC application and issuance of permanent resident visa.
+You will need to provide proof of funds during the FSTC application and issuance of a permanent resident visa.

 Road to FSTC PR – How to Get Started?